jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-11.md

-combination, can own, operate or Control more than thirty percent (30 %) of the installed generating capacity of a Grid and/or twenty-five percent (25%) of the national installed generating capacity: Provided, That such restrictions shall not apply to PSALM or NPC during the time that its assets are being privatized pursuant to Section 47 of the Act and isolated grids that are not connected to the high voltage transmission system.
+combination, can own, operate or Control more than thirty percent (30 %) of the installed generating capacity of a Grid and/or twenty-five percent (25%) of the national installed generating capacity: Provided, That such restrictions shall not apply to PSALM or NAPOCOR during the time that its assets are being privatized pursuant to Section 47 of the Act and isolated grids that are not connected to the high voltage transmission system.